 If you don’t make cot cleaning a habit and care for it regularly, it will soon give way and get bad.
 It is that simple.
 The way you treat your equipment generally will determine how long they will last.

-Enjoying a wonderful sleeping experience while camping will depend on how clean your cot is.
+Enjoying a great night’s sleep while camping will depend on how clean your cot is.
 Several elements can cause your camping cot to be dirty such as rainfall and sunlight.
 In this post, we will take a look at how to got about cot cleaning.

 Keeping Your Camping Cot Clean